LucasZatta/go-sol-sum/README.md

 ├── main.go
 ```
 ## Installation
-Approach 1: Inside the project file, run the command `docker build -t golang-maxsum`, this will buid a docker image containing our project using the dockerfile configurations.
+Approach 1: Inside the project file, run the command `docker build -t golang-maxsum`, this will buid a docker image containing the project using the dockerfile configurations.
-Once the build is finished, run the commando `docker run -p 8080:8000 golang-maxsum`.
-This commando runs our image with ports parameter.
+Once the build is finished, run the command `docker run -p 8080:8000 golang-maxsum`.
+This will run the image with specified ports parameter.

 Approach 2: If you rather not clone this repository, just pull the DockerHub repository containing the project image.
 `docker pull lucasszatta/go-maxsum`